PRINCE GEORGES PLAZA

 Hyattsville, Maryland

-The first shopping mall in DC's Maryland suburbs was designed by New York City's Lathrop Douglass and developed by Yonkers, New York's Eastern Shopping Centers (which was a subsidiary of the Grand Union Company).
+The first shopping mall in DC's Maryland suburbs was designed by New York City's Lathrop Douglass and the Daniel Schwartzman firm.
+The complex was developed by Yonkers, New York's Eastern Shopping Centers (a subsidiary of the Grand Union Company).
 PRINCE GEORGES PLAZA was built on a 56-acre tract, located 6.5 miles northeast of the United States Capitol, in suburban Hyattsville.
 The site had been part of the Christian Heurich estate.

 The mall parking area was divided into Upper and Lower Levels, with the open-air shopping center consisting of a Mall (or Upper) Level and small concourse of Lower Level stores.
 These were accessed from the Lower Level parking area, on the northeast corner of the complex.
 During the early years, the Lower Level also housed a fallout shelter.